Wilfongjt/ables/bin/able.md

 __CreatorString__

- Create an unmerged template file in the target folder
+ Create an unmerged template file in the target repo_folder
 * enable standalone version for testing and ad hoc cases
-* default_contents eg 'A' or 'A=a\nB=b'
+* default_contents eg 'A' or 'A=github\nB=docker'
 * Create target file when overwrite is True
 * stop when hardfail is True and not overwrite
-* Create target file in target folder when target file doesnt exist
+* Create target file in target repo_folder when target file doesnt exist

 __TemplateStringValidator__